hypi-universe/docs-legacy/content/products/00-axiom/11-rest-api.md

 }
 ```

+> There could be multiple ways to perform the same functionality allowing Hypi developers to take advantage of flexibility and tuning the APIs to their awesome applications.

 ## Authentication
 Users can login either by username or email and logins can be triggered either by Get or Post.
 ### GET